ke177409/Medical-Staffing-Plan/README.md

 # Medical Staffing Plan: Project Overview
 Created a plan to help a staffing agency distribute medical staff throughout the United States during influenza seasons.
 Performed data cleansing and statistical analyses on U.S. Census and CDC data sets using Excel and Tableau.
-Developed visualizations to perform spatial analyses and developed a dashboard using Tableau.
+Developed a dashboard to present visualizations using Tableau.

 ## YouTube Project Walk-Through
 https://youtu.be/vcfuhCl_TEA